mtov/engsoftmoderna/en/chapter2.md

 \index{Rational Unified Process (RUP)}
 The **Unified Process (UP)**, proposed in the late 90s, is another example of an iterative method.
-Proposed by professionals affiliated with Rational, a software consulting and development tool company, which IBM later acquired in 2003, UP also has a specific version known as the **Rational Unified Process (RUP)**.
+Proposed by professionals affiliated with Rational, a software consulting and development company, which IBM later acquired in 2003, UP has also a specific version known as the **Rational Unified Process (RUP)**.

 Due to its origins, RUP is intrinsically associated with two